xStarbound/xStarbound/README.md

 - [Space Station Terminal Quick Sell QoL](https://steamcommunity.com/sharedfiles/filedetails/?id=3723886096) — requires xStarbound or OpenStarbound (or an oSB fork) for the added shift-click functionality to work.
 - [Spawnable Item Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=733665104) — SIP's universal mod support requires xStarbound v2.5+ or OpenStarbound (or an oSB fork).
 - [Spenbed Starbound osb logo replacer] — another logo replacement mod for OpenStarbound (or an oSB fork) and the like.
 Should be supported.
 The associated modpack is fully compatible with xStarbound as long as xSBCompat is installed and Stardust Core Lite is replaced with Quickbar Mini or Classic Quickbar.
+- [(Starbound) Without Number - RPG Mechanics](https://steamcommunity.com/sharedfiles/filedetails/?id=3677633744) — works, but _don't_ expect support from this mod's developer.
 - [Starburst Rework T6 Armor Recipe Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3472326270) — requires xStarbound or OpenStarbound (or an oSB fork).
 - [StarCustomChat](https://steamcommunity.com/sharedfiles/filedetails/?id=3208917628) ([GitHub](https://github.com/KrashV/StarCustomChat)) and [StarCustomChatRP](https://steamcommunity.com/sharedfiles/filedetails/?id=3445409664) ([GitHub](https://github.com/KrashV/StarCustomChatRP)) — requires xStarbound v3.5.1+, OpenStarbound v0.1.8+ or StarExtensions.
-It's recommended to use FezzedOne's [StarCustomChat](https://github.com/FezzedOne/StarCustomChat) and [StarCustomChatRP](https://github.com/FezzedOne/StarCustomChatRP) forks for additional features and xStarbound compatibility fixes (not supported by Degranon, the original author).
+As the original mod's author is unsupportive, it's recommended to use FezzedOne's [StarCustomChat](https://github.com/FezzedOne/StarCustomChat) and [StarCustomChatRP](https://github.com/FezzedOne/StarCustomChatRP) forks for additional features and xStarbound compatibility fixes (not supported by Degranon, the original author).
 - [Tech Loadout Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2920684844) — fully supported by xStarbound.
 - [The Hungercry Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3594407068) — requires xStarbound, OpenStarbound or StarExtensions for a `player` callback, despite not being tagged as such.
 - [Time Control Command](https://steamcommunity.com/sharedfiles/filedetails/?id=3256623666) ([GitHub](https://github.com/bongus-jive/TimeControlCommand)) — fully supported by xStarbound.